Actindo-AG/Documentation/POS/Integration/11_DiscountOptions.md

 ## Customer-specific discount

 Customer-specific discount that is automatically added to the pay bill list when a customer, for whom a discount is defined in the customer's master data, purchases an offer.

->[Info] If a customer has a customer-specific discount, other discount options are not allowed.

 For detailed information, see the following:
 - Configuration: [Customer-specific discount](../UserInterface/02a_GlobalSettings.md#customer-specific-discount)